SofaPirate/Plaquette/docs/README.rst

 Plaquette is an object-oriented, user-friendly, signal-centric programming framework for **creative physical computing**.
-It promotes **expressiveness** over technical details while remaining fully compatible with `Arduino <https://www.arduino.cc/>`_, thus allowing **both novice and experienced** creative practitioners to **intuitively** design meaningful physical interactive systems.
+It promotes **expressiveness** over technical details while remaining fully compatible with `Arduino <https://www.arduino.cc/>`_, allowing **both novice and experienced** creative practitioners to **intuitively** design meaningful physical interactive systems.

 Whether you are a beginner working with physical computing for the first time, an intermediate user familiar with creative signal-based softwares (eg. Max, Ossia Score, PureData, SuperCollider, TouchDesigner, etc.), or a seasoned Arduino creative coder: Plaquette is the perfect tool for your creative embedded and IoT projects.

 Plaquette allows you to: